forcedotcom/source-deploy-retrieve/HANDBOOK.md

 Unfortunately. we sometimes need to manually change a type definition, albeit rarely.
 The `typeOverride.json` file allows us to overwrite any updates the script attempts to make that we don’t want to happen.

-🛠 _At the moment, updating the registry is a manual process when it should be something that runs after a major release automatically.
-We are investigating how to best make this happen as of 7/01/2021._

 🛠 _Another issue is we are limited by the permissions and licenses of the org that we are running the update script on, which may return incomplete describe information.
 We need to address this as soon as possible to not run into type gaps between releases.
 This is being worked on as of 7/16/2021._

 ### Breaking Down a Metadata Type Entry